AshMatz05/FinFriend/README.md

 - **Negative history warnings** alert when over 60% of a category’s moods are negative.
 - **Insights dashboard** with three word clouds (categories, moods, category emojis) plus “categories you enjoy/regret” stats.
 - **Expense history** includes search plus mood and emoji filters for quick lookups.
+- **Dark/Light mode** the logo on the home page, and the icon on other pages act as dark and light mode toggles.

 ## Tech Stack
 - Expo + React Native + TypeScript